-Posted on: July 23, 2015in Blog
+Posted on: August 15, 2018in Blog

-1. Is native review or image review being performed?
+1. Is "native review" or "image review" being performed?

-- Native review is the review of ESI content in its current native source format.
-Almost all software companies develop their applications and native file viewers around other technologies, such as Oracle Stellent or QuickView Plus.
-This allows end-users to view native file content in one single platform without having to launch the original source file application.
+Native review is the review of ESI content in its current native source format.
+Almost all software companies develop their applications and native file viewers around other technologies (ex.
+Oracle Stellent or QuickView Plus).
+End-users can view native file content in one single platform, without having to launch the original source file application.

-- The process of converting ESI to image format for review is considered image review.
-Now that ESI is included in litigation review on a daily basis, imaging has become a means of “preserving” the formatting of a native file consistently for all parties accessing the same documents.
-Imaging all ESI prior to document review used to be a fairly standard practice; however, now that data volumes have increased significantly, this practice has become outdated and costly.
+The process of converting ESI to image format for review is considered image review.
+Imaging has become a means of consistently “preserving” the formatting of a native files.
+Imaging all ESI prior to document review used to be a fairly standard practice.
+Now that data volumes have increased significantly, this practice has become outdated and costly.

 Is it a standard document review for production?
 Is it review for an investigation?
 Is the case team reviewing for privilege?
 Is the case team preparing for depositions or preparing witnesses and experts?
 The overall end-goal for the document review being performed will determine the workflows legal teams will need to setup.